 - HeelFace Turn: After being ambushed and nearly killed in Chicago, Christopher starts working for Ricardo as he loses contact with Huey.

 - I Am a Monster: Jokes with it ("Would you believe me if I said I wanted to do that by destroying you, a man obviously gifted by Him, and in doing so overcome a massive inferiority complex left inside me by the fact of my artificial creation?"), but it's implied that he does have more than a few hangups with being so obviously unnatural.

 - Poisonous Friend: Christopher has basically decided that Firo is his best friend, whether the capo likes it or not, and is eager help him out in any way possible, be it through murder, maiming, or killing.Firo: I don't trust you.
 Frankly, you're the type that'd just march into the casino and shoot the place to hell.

 - Really 700 Years Old: As of 1933, he's at least 40 years old.

 - Real Men Wear Pink: Christopher personally bakes madeleines.
 Extremely delicious madeleines that the likes of Ricardo, Rail, Chi, and Huey approve of.

-- Technical Pacifist: After losing to Claire at the end of The Slash and becoming Ricardo's bodyguard.
+- Technical Pacifist: After losing to Claire at the end of The Slash and becoming Ricardo's bodyguard, he stops killing people.
 In the ninth book, he decides to rehabilitate himself.

 - Technicolor Eyes: Blue eyes with red sclerae.